 The ASO ankle stabilizer is a great choice when you are looking for a moderately-priced ankle brace, especially if you are recovering from a low ankle sprain.
 Make sure to buy it a size small as they tend to run large.

 The brace can feel a bit stiff in the beginning but after a short break-in period, the material starts to feel really nice.
 The McDavid has 9 sets of eyelets (compared to 6 of the ASO), which makes it a bit bulkier and more difficult to put on.
 In return, it also offers a bit more stability compared to the ASO.

 Overall, the McDavid 195 ankle brace is a high-quality product that offers good protection while still being relatively lightweight and comfortable.

 Ankle Braces with Inserts:

-Ankle braces with inserts or exterior support structures offer more protection and are especially useful if you want to prevent a high ankle sprain or if you are recovering from one.
-However, they are heavier, less comfortable and restrict your movements to a higher degree than the previously-presented, lighter options.
+Ankle braces with inserts or exterior support structures offer more protection and are especially useful if you want to prevent high ankle sprains or if you are recovering from one.
+However, they are heavier, less comfortable, and restrict your movements to a higher degree than the previously-presented lighter options.

 The Zamst A2-DX ankle brace became very popular when Stephen Curry started to wear it in the 2012/2013 NBA season to protect his often-injured ankles.
 He credits it with finally giving him the full confidence to play without the fear of re-injuring himself.

 This is also the ankle brace I currently use myself and I couldn’t be happier!
-The Zamst A2-DX is definitely the Mercedes of ankle braces, as soon as you put your hands on one of these, you will notice that the quality is on another level.
+The Zamst A2-DX is definitely the most well-built ankle brace.
+As soon as you put your hands on one of these, you will notice that the quality is on another level.